lm-sys/lm-sys.github.io/blog/2023-05-25-leaderboard.md

 Google's PaLM 2 is one of the most significant models announced since our last leaderboard update.
 We added the PaLM 2 Chat to the Chatbot Arena via the [Google Cloud Vertex AI API](https://cloud.google.com/vertex-ai/docs/release-notes#May_10_2023).
 The model is chat-tuned under the code name *chat-bison@001*.

-In the past two weeks, PaLM 2 has competed for nearly 1.8k anonymous battles with the other 16 chatbots, currently ranked 6th on the leaderboard.
+In the past two weeks, PaLM 2 has competed for around 1.8k anonymous battles with the other 16 chatbots, currently ranked 6th on the leaderboard.
 It ranks above all other open-source chatbots, except for Vicuna-13B, whose Elo is 12 scores higher than PaLM 2 (Vicuna 1054 vs. PaLM 2 1042) which in terms of ELO rating is nearly a virtual tie.
 We noted the following interesting results from PaLM 2's Arena data.

 PaLM 2 is better when playing against the top 4 players, i.e., GPT-4, Claude-v1, ChatGPT, Claude-instant-v1, and it also wins 53% of the plays with Vicuna, but worse when playing against weaker players.
 This can be seen in Figure 1 which shows the win fraction matrix.
-Among all battles PaLM 2 has participated in, 21.64% were lost to a chatbot that is not one of GPT-4, Claude-v1, GPT-3.5-turbo, Claude-instant-v1.
+Among all battles PaLM 2 has participated in, 21.6% were lost to a chatbot that is not one of GPT-4, Claude-v1, GPT-3.5-turbo, Claude-instant-v1.
 For reference, another proprietary model GPT-3.5-turbo only loses 12.8% of battles to those chatbots.

 In short, we find that the current PaLM 2 version available at Google Cloud Vertex API has the following deficiencies when compared to other models we have evaluated: